 - Submit completed online application for graduate admission.

 - Submit a current resume documenting work history, including levels of responsibility, areas of professional growth, and prior professional education experiences.
 (Upload as part of online application.)

 - Submit a goal statement: a one- to two-page essay describing personal and professional goals, including how graduate nursing study at Baker University will enable achievement of these goals.
 (Upload as part of online application.)

-- Provide reference forms to thee people, including one from academia and two from profession or work.
-Reference form
+- Provide reference forms to three people, including one from academia and two from profession or work.

 An individual interview may be requested or required.